 Bitcoin wallets can be hardware products, or software running on mobile, the web or through apps.
 Some of the most popular bitcoin hardware wallets include Trezor and Ledger devices, while other popular bitcoin wallets include the mobile app Blue Wallet and the desktop app Wasabi Wallet.

-Storing bitcoin in a safe location has its challenges.
+Storing bitcoin in a safe location comes with interesting challenges.
 This is because bitcoins aren’t physically “stored” anywhere.
 As a purely digital entity, it is not as if they are held in bank vaults or stuffed under mattresses.
 They are accessible through Bitcoin addresses, which require a set of digital keys for entry.
-So, the question of how to securely store bitcoin comes down to the security of these keys.
+So, the question of how to securely store bitcoin always comes down to the security of these keys.

 Every Bitcoin address has two keys: a “public key” and a “private key.”
 Bitcoin addresses are derived from public keys, and these Bitcoin addresses are shared.
 Think of it like sharing your email address with someone: They can send you an email but can’t get into your inbox to read your mail.
 Similarly, nobody can get into a wallet and take bitcoins from it with a public key; it can only be used to send bitcoins to.
 Therefore, it is safe to share.

 A private key, on the other hand, represents the ability to access bitcoins belonging to a specific Bitcoin address.
 This is the key that needs to be secured in a safe place.

 Before getting deep into the discussion, it is worth noting that people who don’t want to control their private keys don’t have to.
 While it is strongly advised that Bitcoin users maintain control over their keys, there are alternatives that don’t require this, like Cash App and cryptocurrency exchanges such as Binance.
 By design, most exchanges have wallets built in to allow for deposits and withdrawals of different assets.